UK's new Treasury chief axes projects to save costs and confirms deal to end doctors strike

 “They ducked the difficult decisions, they put party before country and they continued to make unfunded commitment after unfunded commitment, knowing that the money was not there, resulting in the position that we have now inherited," she said.

-Reeves said the government would aim to recoup 5.5 billion pounds of the total this year and 8 billion next year.
+Reeves, the U.K.'s first female Chancellor of the Exchequer, said the audit had found several sources of excess spending pressures, with nearly half of the total identified a result of the non-accounting of upcoming pay awards in the public sector.

-Reeves noted a 6.4 billion-pound overspend this year on the asylum system, partly connected with the failed plan to send migrants on a one-way journey to Rwanda.
-She said spending on the war in Ukraine had not been fully funded, and confirmed that the government would honor commitments made to the country.
+A 6.4 billion-pound overspend in the asylum system was also identified, partly connected with the failed plan to send migrants on a one-way journey to Rwanda.
+Among other commitments, Reeves said spending on the war in Ukraine had not been fully funded.

-While not announcing any changes in taxes, Reeves set out a series of “difficult” savings, including the establishment of an office to identify “wasteful spending.”
+While not announcing any changes in taxes, Reeves set out a series of “difficult” savings to recoup money over the coming couple of years, including the establishment of an office to identify “wasteful spending.”

-She announced plans to stop nonessential spending on consultants and sell off surplus property.
-Some transport projects where funding has yet to be determined will be axed, include a controversial tunnel near Stonehenge, while the previous government's new hospital program will be scrapped and replaced by one that is "thorough, realistic and costed timetable for delivery."
+Some transportation projects where funding has yet to be determined will be axed, including a contentious plan to dig a tunnel near Stonehenge, while the previous government's new hospital program will be scrapped and replaced by one that is "thorough, realistic and costed timetable for delivery."

 Perhaps most controversially, Reeves announced that a winter payment currently going to all retirees to help pay for fuel will now be given only to those most in need.
 A plan to limit the costs individuals pay for their care in old age will be abandoned.